dynatrace-oss/fluent-plugin-dynatrace/README.md

-# fluent-plugin-dynatrace, a plugin for [fluentd](http://fluentd.org)
+# fluent-plugin-dynatrace, a plugin for [fluentd](https://www.fluentd.org/)

 > This project is developed and maintained by Dynatrace R&D.
 Currently, this is a prototype and not intended for production use.
 It is not covered by Dynatrace support.

-A fluentd output plugin for sending logs to the Dynatrace Generic log ingest API v2.
+A fluentd output plugin for sending logs to the Dynatrace [Generic log ingest API v2](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/log-monitoring-v2/post-log-ingest/).

 ## Requirements

 - An instance of fluentd from which logs should be exported
-- The log ingest v2 API must be enabled on your active gate
+- An ActiveGate with the Generic log ingest API v2 enabled as described in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/log-monitoring-v2/log-data-ingestion/)
-- An API token with the `Log import` permission
+- A [Dynatrace API token](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/) with the `Log import` permission

 ## Configuration options